emlid/emlid-docs/docs/reach/rs2/sensefly-rtk.md

     **For smartphone:**

-    * Choose Reach RS2 from the list of available devices in the ReachView App
+    * Choose Reach RS2 from the list of available devices in the ReachView 3 app

     **For PC:**